towelWet/C-GUI-Unit-Converter/README.md

 <img width="577" alt="Screen Shot 2024-09-10 at 8 45 23 PM" src="https://github.com/user-attachments/assets/fa9e38f7-0a5b-492a-9563-7b851b1e8350">

-Below is a detailed README file tailored for the Unit Conversion Application that explains how to set up and run the application on both Windows and macOS.
-This README is designed to be included in your project directory and should provide clear instructions for any user wanting to compile and use the application.

 # Unit Conversion Application

 This application allows users to convert between different units of temperature and weight using a simple GUI.
 It supports conversions between Celsius and Fahrenheit, and kilograms and pounds.